Generalized probabilities in statistical theories: Cox's Method Applied To Physics

-Equations \eqref{e:ExperimentalLogicKnuth} show explicitly that ``$\vee$" is commutative and associative, ``$\cdot$" is associative, and that there is right- and left-distributivity of ``$\cdot$" over ``$\vee$".
+Equations \eqref{e:35a}--\eqref{e:35e} show explicitly that ``$\vee$'' is commutative and associative, ``$\cdot$'' is associative, and that there is right- and left-distributivity of ``$\cdot$'' over ``$\vee$''.

-Equations \eqref{e:ExperimentalLogicKnuth} define the algebraic ``symmetries" of the experimental logic of processes.
-As in the approach of Cox to classical probability, these symmetries are used to derive Feynman's rules \cite{Symmetry}.
-But at this step, a crucial assumption is made: each measuring sequence will be represented by a pair of real numbers \cite{Symmetry}.
-This assumption is justified in \cite{Symmetry} by appealing to Bohr's complementarity principle.
+Equations \eqref{e:35a}--\eqref{e:35e} define the algebraic ``symmetries'' of the experimental logic of processes.
+As~in the approach of Cox to classical probability, these symmetries are used to derive Feynman's rules~\cite{Symmetry}.
+However, at this step, a~crucial assumption is made: each measuring sequence will be represented by a pair of real numbers~\cite{Symmetry}.
+This assumption is justified in~\cite{Symmetry} by appealing to Bohr's complementarity~principle.

-If measuring sequences $A$, $B$, etc. induce pairs of real numbers $\mathbf{a}$, $\mathbf{b}$, etc., then, due to equations \eqref{e:ExperimentalLogicKnuth}, the associated real numbers should satisfy
+If measuring sequences $A$, $B$, etc. induces pairs of real numbers $\mathbf{a}$, $\mathbf{b}$, etc., then, due to Equations~\eqref{e:35a}--\eqref{e:35e}, {the associated pairs should satisfy}

-The reader can easily verify that equations \eqref{e:ExperimentalLogicComplex} are satisfied by the field of complex numbers (provided that the operations are interpreted as sum and product of complex numbers).
-How can we assure that complex numbers are the only field which satisfies equations \eqref{e:ExperimentalLogicComplex}?
-In order to single out complex numbers among other possible fields, additional assumptions must be added, namely, pair symmetry, additivity and symmetric bias (see \cite{Symmetry,GoyalKnuthSkilling,KnuthSkilling-2012} for details).
-Once these conditions are assumed, the path is clear to derive Feynman's rules by applying a deduction similar to that of Cox, to the experimental logic defined by equations \eqref{e:ExperimentalLogicKnuth}.
+The reader can easily verify that Equations \eqref{e:36a}--\eqref{e:36e} are satisfied by the field of complex numbers (provided that the operations are interpreted as sum and product of complex numbers).
+How can we be assured that complex numbers are the only field that satisfies Equations \eqref{e:36a}--\eqref{e:36e}?
+In order to single out complex numbers among other possible fields, additional assumptions must be added, namely, pair symmetry, additivity, and symmetric bias (see~\cite{Symmetry,GoyalKnuthSkilling} for details).
+Once these conditions are assumed, the~path is clear to derive Feynman's rules by applying a deduction similar to that of Cox, to~the experimental logic defined by Equations \eqref{e:35a}--\eqref{e:35e}.

-\section{Generalization of Cox's method}
+\section{Generalization of Cox's Method}

-As we have seen in previous Sections, there are two versions of CP, namely, the approach of R. T. Cox \cite{CoxLibro,CoxPaper} and the one of A. N. Kolmogorov \cite{KolmogorovProbability}.
-The Kolmogorovian approach can be generalized in order to include non-Boolean models.
-In what follows, we will see that Cox's method can also be generalized to non-distributive lattices, and thus the non-commutative character of QP can be captured in this framework \cite{Holik-Plastino-Saenz-2012,HolikRingsOfOperators}.
+As we have seen in previous sections, there are two versions of CP, namely, the~approach of R. T. Cox~\cite{CoxPaper,CoxLibro} and the one of A. N. Kolmogorov~\cite{KolmogorovProbability}.
+The~Kolmogorovian approach can be generalized in order to include non-Boolean models, as~we have shown in Section~\ref{s:Orthomodular}.
+In~what follows, we will see that Cox's method can also be generalized to non-distributive lattices, and~thus the~non-commutative character of QP can be captured in this framework~\cite{HolikRingsOfOperators,Holik-Plastino-Saenz-2012}.

-\subsection{Generalized probability calculus using Cox's method}
+\subsection{Generalized Probability Calculus Using Cox's Method}